 If we examine the consequences of using the Generalized Body Density equations recommended by Jackson and colleagues to predict the body fat of overweight or obese subjects from today’s population, there is a serious danger of underestimation.

 For some people, particularly those who are overweight, relying on this equation may not give a truly accurate result for body fat percentage.
 And because calipers use this equation, the best they can do is provide an estimation and a potentially unreliable one at that.

 But when you’re taking your health seriously, why would you accept an estimation?

-Fortunately, advances in technology have made finding precise body fat percentage and body composition results much less problematic, which makes relying on calipers less necessary.
+Fortunately, advances in technology have made finding precise body fat percentage and body composition results much easier.

 For starters, hydrostatic weighing and DEXA scans are both regarded as gold standards to determine body fat percentage/body composition, although securing access to one of these tests isn’t always the easiest or financially feasible.